awsdocs/amazon-guardduty-user-guide/doc_source/get-detector.md

 Type: ISO 8601 string format: YYYY\-MM\-DDTHH:MM:SS\.SSSZ or YYYY\-MM\-DDTHH:MM:SSZ depending on whether the value contains milliseconds\.

 **findingPublishingFrequency**
 Specifies the frequency of notifications sent about the subsequent finding occurrences\.
-For more information, see [Monitoring Amazon GuardDuty Findings with Amazon CloudWatch Events](guardduty_findings_cloudwatch.md)\.
+For more information, see [Monitoring GuardDuty Findings with Amazon CloudWatch Events](guardduty_findings_cloudwatch.md)\.

+**tags**
+The tags associated with the dectector resource\.
+A tag consists of a key and a value that you define\.
+Type: String to string map

 ## Errors<a name="get-detector-errors"></a>